 If your organization is interested in providing continuing education coursework that can be used toward the Pharmaceutical Representative license requirement, you must apply to CDPH during our application cycle.

-The next application period for new courses will open later in the summer, 2019.
+The next application period for new courses will open in the winter, 2019.

 Beginning October 15, 2017: "any Schedule II medications, as defined by the Title 21 United States Code Controlled Substance Act."

 Click here for the disclosure log spreadsheet to track your interactions with health care professionals.

 Read the ordinance and rules